Townsville 2020 (Part 2)

 Day 4

 Everyone likes a cross breeze to keep things cool, particularly when the alternative is stifling heat and humidity.
 Unfortunately for me, a light storm also decided to pay us a visit the next morning and I have no doubt Nick enjoyed watching me frantically trying to close up my swag.
-I couldn’t be too upset however; within two hours we would be at the Eungella Chalet.
+I couldn’t be too upset however, within two hours we would be at the Eungella Chalet.
 Two hours of driving through sugar cane later and we were pulling up for 10am beers.
 For anyone that’s not been here, I can thoroughly recommend a drink overlooking the valley, it doesn’t get much better.
 Not dawdling too long, we drove a short way up the road to the first spot I wanted to visit, a place that I’d been at almost exactly a year before.

 Now I am first and foremost a herper but I do dabble in the darker arts of the birding on occasion.
 Pulling up at the spot I heard the distinctive calls of the Eungella Honeyeater and got a several glimpses of them darting around the trees.
 With that target safely observed I once again returned my eyes to the forest floor as we trekked into a rather pretty creek line.
 Nick proved to be a great boon for the morning walk, partially because of his herping skill but predominantly for his ability to attract all the leeches, keeping them away from Justin and I. Before everyone could get too upset though we started to find some reptiles.
 Diamond-shielded Sunskinks (Lampropholis adonis) were everywhere along with a rather angry Common Tree Snake (Dendrelaphis punctulatus) and our first Orange-speckled Forest-skinks (Magmellia luteilateralis).
 Arriving at our creek we set out along it looking for a particularly pretty Forest-skink for photos as well as a certain significantly smaller species.
 Unlike last time I visited the spot, I quickly found a perfect Eungella Shade-skink (Saproscincus eungellensis) basking at the edge of the creek.
 However, in the amount of time I dawdled enjoying the creek and taking photos of the skink it started to pour, and all hopes of finding the best Magmellia to photograph were dashed.
 Braving the leeches once again we made a dash for the car, but it mattered little, we were drenched by the time we returned.
-The young lady that had served us earlier that morning was once again graced with our presence back at the Chalet, although this time we were significantly damper and likely slightly smellier.
+The lady that had served us earlier that morning was once again graced with our presence back at the Chalet, although this time we were significantly damper and likely slightly smellier.
 We ended up spending the rest of the afternoon hanging around trying to dry out and waiting for night.

 Saproscincus eungellensis